fvcalderan/CrappyConsole/README.md

 print("The value of A is %f\n" % a)
 ```

-There's a simple calculator example in the programs's `_ready` function to
+There's a simple calculator example in the program's `_ready` function to
 illustrate how it's done in practice.
 Also...
 Yes, `scanf` is very janky, but
 it does the job :D